 Additionally, you need images that contribute to the usability of your website.
 Incorporating too many large graphics can easily slow down your website’s loading speed, which hinders the user experience immensely.
 In fact, Google often compromises websites in its rankings for such an offense.

 Whenever you do choose to add images to your website design, ensure that they are properly sized and optimized to render crisply and quickly, without compromising their quality.

 With the introduction of new design tools, we are able to create more and more impressive visuals for our marketing efforts.
 Whether it’s infographics, graphs, videos or something else entirely, there are tools available to help us tell a story in an instant.
-Try Visme Graph Maker tool and see for yourself.
+Try the Visme Graph Maker tool and see for yourself.